robin174/uk-delivers-template/README.md

 Click `Deploy site`.

-An initial `Site deploy` will start.
-Takes a minute or so to deploy.
-Once deployed, a Netlfiy subdomain will be generated.
+An initial deployment will start.
+Takes a minute or so to complete.
+Once deployed, a Netlify subdomain will be generated.
 Visit the subdomain to verify all ok with the deployment.

 You can revisit your deployments at any time from `Deploys` in the Netlify admin.

+### Custom domains

+To activate your live domain, visit `Settings` - `Domain management` or click `Domain settings` from the `Overview` panel.
+Click `Add custom domain`.

+### HTTPS

+A custom domain is required before you enable a TLS certificate.

 ## Connect Cloudinary to template
 Cloudinary is currently the CDN we have in place to store the images used for each listing header.